-It is optional for a Port to take on the role of a Tester.-All Ports shall support the defined BIST Modes listed in this Section-
+It is optional for a Port to take on the role of a Tester.

 When a Port receives a BIST Message BIST Data Object for a BIST Mode when Power Role swapped or not operating at vSafe5V, the BIST Message shall be Ignored.